 While your beans are soaking, get to work on your soup base.

 You'll start by softening the leeks.
-They get sautéed in olive oil until they've relaxed and are starting to turn a bit translucent.
+They get sautéed in olive oil until they've relaxed and begin turning a bit translucent.

 Then, add in the carrots, celery, potato, and garlic and sauté for about five minutes.